Jail Sentence and Booking in Jail

 How To Calculate Credits For Time Served.

 The Credit for time served in jail is separated into “actual time” and “good time/work time” credits.
 The number of credits a person receives is shown in Penal Code Section 4019.
 Over the years, Penal Code Section 4019 changed several times with the most recent change awarding 2 days of good time/work time credit for every 2 days of actual jail time.
 However, the good time/work time will not get calculated until 4 days is spent in jail (PC 4019(e)).
-This means that if a person spends less then 4 days in jail, he should not be awarded any good time/work time credits.
+This means that if a person spends less than 4 days in jail, he should not be awarded any good time/work time credits.
 This calculation is applicable only to misdemeanor sentences, a person sent to state prison will get 6-month good time/work time credit for every 6 months served (Penal Code section 2933).
 Here is how it is calculated:

 1 day actual jai = 1 day total credit